OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 </application>
 ```

-In order for the links to correctly register, a valid assetlinks.json must be published at both `https://www.example.com/.well-known/assetlinks.json` and `https://mobile.example.com/.well-known/assetlinks.json`.
+In order for the deep links to correctly register, a valid Digital Asset Links file must be published at both `https://www.example.com/.well-known/assetlinks.json` and `https://mobile.example.com/.well-known/assetlinks.json`.

 **Check for Wildcards:**

-If the hostname includes a wildcard (such as *.example.com), you should be able to find an assetlinks.json file at the root hostname: `https://example.com/.well-known/assetlinks.json`.
+If the hostname includes a wildcard (such as `*.example.com`), you should be able to find a valid Digital Asset Links file at the root hostname: `https://example.com/.well-known/assetlinks.json`.

 #### Check the Handler Method